Upper leg pain is mostly very treatable with chiropractic help.

 is working with the muscles in the inner thigh and groin

-The treatment is focussed on an intimate part of the body, and you may want to take a family member with you for the first few consultations.
+The treatment is focused on an intimate part of the body, and you may want to take a family member with you for the first few consultations.

-One in a thousand babies have a condition called DDH in which the the
+One in a thousand babies (some say 1/100) have a condition called DDH in which the the

 socket is not properly formed.
 In the infant, on examination the hip